hamarituc/gentoo-overlay/README.md

 Computer Forensics, Reverse engineering :mag:
 ---------------------------------------------

+### hyx

+hyx is a vim-like terminal hex editor.

+Acknowledgement: The ebuild is based on the [sft](https://github.com/SFTtech/gentoo-overlay) overlay.

 ### iaito

 It's a graphical frontend for radare2, which is available in the main gentoo